 The first 3 weeks of the course (following the introduction) will focus on geographic concepts (space, place, and territory; spatiality; scale), and then move to different perspectives/fields of study, including: spatial science and the critique of regionalism; Marxism and the critique of spatial science; political ecology; postcolonialism and the colonial present; poststructuralism and the critique of Marxism; feminism and the critique of masculinist research; intersectionality and queer theory; critical race theory; and research viewed as a political process (i.e. of the political, not just on the political).
-In the remaining 3 classes, 2 classes will be devoted to recap; no reading is assigned and students post questions on Carmen regarding comparison of perspectives and/or complementarities.
-The other class, sandwiched between the 2 recap classes, provides a forum for students to discuss issues and problems they have encountered in developing their papers; this workshop helps students connect, rather than feel alienated, about problems - a normal part of the research process!
-The recap classes and research paper forum at the end of the course work together to help students prepare for finalizing their papers.
+In the remaining 2 classes, class will be devoted to preparing students for finalizing the papers; the first of the last 2 classes will recap; no reading is assigned and students post questions on Carmen regarding comparison of perspectives and/or complementarities.
+The last class will continue discussion and also provide a forum for students to discuss issues and problems they have encountered in developing their papers; this workshop helps students connect, rather than feel alienated, about problems - a normal part of the research process!